NajiElKotob/Awesome-Power-BI/README.md

     * “A story is 22 times more memorable than facts alone.” -- Jennifer Aaker
     * “ASK - Accurate .
 Story .
 Knowledge” -- Bill Shander
     * "Stories make data analysis accessible to a wider audience.
 They also make analysis more engaging." -- Kubicle.com
+* Hints
+    * A Power BI dashboard is made up of tiles that, together, tell a story. -- Microsoft
+    * Each report page is telling a story.
+To fully understand the story, you need to know if filters are being applied and what those filters are. -- Microsoft

 -----